JalalAlbasri/ethfundme/README.md

 ### #3 Approving a Campaign

-- An Admin user access the DApp.
+- An Admin user accesses the DApp.
 - The Admin users reviews Campaigns in the Commit Stage.
 - The Admin users places a Vote on the Campaign of true for approval and supplying a Salt for vote encryption.
 - The vote option along with the salt is encrypted with and Comitted.